 Many years ago I started working my family tree.
-It was fun and interesting but like so many other things life got in the way and it fell by the wayside.
-I would advise anyone thinking about working on their family tree — there is no time like the present.
+It was fun and interesting, but like so many other things life got in the way and it fell by the wayside.
+I would advise anyone thinking about working on their family tree that there is no time like the present.

 Millennials, get started now!

-I highlight Millennial’s because you are young enough that many people in your family — and I don’t mean to be morbid — are still alive.
-Since I stopped working on our family tree many people in our family have passed away.
+I highlight Millennials because you are young enough that many people in your family are still alive.
+Since I stopped working on our family tree, many people in our family have passed away.
 There’s an old saying, attributed to various individuals, “Every time an old person dies it’s like a library burning down.”
-It’s so true — all the information, stories, people who can identify people and places in photos, etc. are lost.
+It’s so true.
+All the information, stories, people who can identify people and places in photos, etc. are lost.